GSA-TTS/FAC-transition-site/src/developers/rollups.md

 # FAC API rollup tutorial

-The FAC API follows the historical data format distributed by Census.
-This reflects a design choice to provide *some* consistency in the migration of systems and data from Census to GSA.

-This tutorial will look at some of the fields "left behind" in the transition, and how those fields can easily be computed using the data already in the FAC's API.
+The FAC API follows the historical data format distributed by Census with a few exceptions.
+During the transition, we attempted to provide consistency for our partners as they migrate between system while streamlining the data wherever possible.
+This tutorial will look at some of the fields we no longer provide and how those fields can be recreated using the data already in the FAC API.

 ## About this code

 The code for this tutorial can be found in the [fac-api-examples](https://github.com/GSA-TTS/fac-api-examples) repository.

-Sincere thanks are due HHS for providing documentation regarding many of these rollup fields.
+These resources would not be possible without help from HHS, who provided feedback and documentation regarding many of these rollup fields.
 If you see space for improvement, please reach out via our [help desk](https://support.fac.gov/hc/en-us).

 ### Rollups covered